 Learn how to make homemade Potatoes Au Gratin.
 This recipe features a cheesy sauce using simple ingredients like garlic, milk, and cheese, without using any heavy cream.
-Potatoes Au Gratin is a great make-ahead dish that can be prepped and put into the fridge for use within 48-hours.
+Potatoes Au Gratin is a great make-ahead dish that can be prepped and put into the fridge to bake within 2 days!

-For Potatoes Au Gratin it's best to use a starchy potato that will hold their shape.
+- Use the Right Potato – For Potatoes Au Gratin, it’s best to use a starchy potato that will hold its shape.
 Yukon Gold Potatoes and Russets are both great options!

-If you are cutting a large quantity of potatoes before you arrange them for Potatoes Au Gratin, consider submerging your cut slices in cool water.
-This will prevent your potatoes from turning brown and ensuring your dish comes out beautifully.
+- Keep Them from Turning Brown – If you are cutting a large quantity of potatoes before you arrange them in your baking dish, consider submerging your cut slices in cool water.
+This will prevent your potatoes from turning brown and ensure your dish comes out beautifully.

-Can I make Potatoes Au Gratin in Advance?
+How to Make Potatoes Au Gratin in Advance

 Just make and assemble the Potatoes Au Gratin dish as indicated below, but stop short of baking.
 Cover with cling wrap and press the wrap tightly to the top of the casserole (to avoid the potatoes discoloring).
 Keep in the fridge for up to 48 hours.
 Remove cling wrap and bake as normal.